brunorp/Cooka/README.md

 ### Build with

 - Core
-  - [React Native](https://reactnative.dev/) - A framework for building native apps with React
+  - [React Native](https://reactnative.dev/) - A framework for building native apps with React.
 - Navigation
-  - [React Navigation](https://reactnavigation.org/) - Routing and navigation for your React Native apps
+  - [React Navigation](https://reactnavigation.org/) - Routing and navigation for your React Native apps.
+- API
+  - [Spoonacular API](https://spoonacular.com/food-api) - The only food API you'll ever need.

 ---